 - Admission as a regular student to Southern Adventist University for the summer or academic year abroad.

 - Competence in the language of the host country for Argentina, France, and Spain (minimum: one year of college or two years of secondary study with a language GPA of 3.00).
 This level of language competence is prerequisite to one’s being considered for admission.
-Language competence is encouraged but not required of students enrolling in academic year programs in Austria, Germany, Italy, or Lebanon or of students in summer programs.
+Language competence is encouraged but not required of students enrolling in academic year programs in Austria, Germany, or Italy, or of students in summer programs.

 - An overall college or university GPA of 2.50.

 - A good citizenship record that gives evidence of better-than-average maturity, adjustability, and congeniality.

 - Presentation of the application with all required information and signatures (academic and financial arrangements) to Southern Adventist University Admissions Office by May 1 (academic year).

 - Attendance at an ACA orientation meeting during the month of April at Southern Adventist University.